vladimirr11/jupiter-engine/README.md

 # Jupiter Engine
-This repo is in its very beginning and at this time it represents a simple 2D/3D renderer that hasn't much to show.
+This repo is in its very beginning and at this time it represents a simple 2D/3D renderer.
 The renderer uses OpenGL as graphics API and at present most of the core OpenGL objects are abstracted.
-Next to come is a simple scene editor.
+Next to come is a scene editor.

 ## Getting Started
 To clone the repo use: